UK's Truss reverses plan to cut corporation tax

 Truss, a free-market libertarian, came to power last month pledging to cut taxes to spur growth.
 But her ability to deliver on that commitment is now in doubt.

-Abandoning a promise to halt her predecessor’s plan to increase corporation tax from 19% to 25% had been seen as the most likely target.
-That would reduce the bill for her program by about 18 billion pounds a year.
+Abandoning a promise to halt her predecessor’s plan to increase corporation tax from 19% to 25% marks a major departure for Truss — an acknowledgement that the markets needed to be reassured of fiscal discipline.
+The change reduces the bill for her program by about 18 billion pounds a year.

 Credit: Stefan Rousseau